MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 1. Once all CLU intents and entities are mapped to Microsoft Copilot Studio topics, select **Done**.
     :::image type="content" source="media/advanced-clu-integration/clu-image8.png" alt-text="Add intents and entities and select Done to finish." border="false":::

-Once you’ve competed this procedure, your copilot topics now appear in the Microsoft Copilot Studio **Topics** pane.
+Once you are done with this procedure, your copilot topics now appear in the Microsoft Copilot Studio **Topics** pane.
 For more information, see [Managing topics](authoring-topic-management.md).

 ## Related topics